Sogeking2794/Object-detection-in-urban-environment/README.md

 ![reference_detection_box_recall](https://user-images.githubusercontent.com/62600416/205665555-7027cc2c-fdc8-4152-b54e-338c8ca20112.png)

 The model is not good.
 The evaluation metrics support this statement.
 Some tweaks in the config and data could be made to improve the models performance.
-The imporvements made are explained in the next section
+The improvements made are explained in the next section

 #### Improve on the reference
 This section highlights the different strategies adopted to improve model.
 It contains relevant figures and details of findings.